Small Faces: Signing to Decca and first two singles (1965)

-Small Faces and further hit singles (1966)
+First album, further hit singles, and From the Beginning (1966–67)

 Winston was replaced by Ian McLagan, whose keyboard talents and diminutive stature fit with the groove of the band perfectly.
 McLagan played his first performance with the band on 2 November 1965.

 The new Small Faces line-up hit the charts with their third single, "Sha-La-La-La-Lee", released on 28 January 1966.
 It was written for the group by Mort Shuman (who wrote many of Elvis Presley's biggest singles, including "Viva Las Vegas") and popular English entertainer and singer Kenny Lynch.
 The song was a big hit in Britain, peaking at number three in the UK singles chart.
 Their first album, Small Faces, released on 6 May 1966, was also a considerable success.
 They rapidly rose in popularity with each chart success, becoming regulars on British pop TV shows such as Ready Steady Go! and Top of the Pops, and toured incessantly in the UK and Europe.
 Their popularity peaked in August 1966, when "All or Nothing", their fifth single, hit the top of the UK charts.
 According to Marriott's mother Kay, he is said to have written the song about his breakup with his ex-fiancée Susan Oliver.
-On the success of "All or Nothing" they were set to tour America with the Lovin' Spoonful and the Mamas & the Papas; however, these plans had to be shelved by Don Arden after details of Ian McLagan's recent drug conviction were leaked.
+On the success of "All or Nothing" they were set to tour America with the Lovin' Spoonful and the Mamas & the Papas, but these plans were shelved by Don Arden after details of Ian McLagan's recent drug conviction were leaked.

 By 1966, despite being one of the highest-grossing live acts in the country and scoring many successful singles, including four UK Top 10 chart hits, the group still had little money.
 After a confrontation with Arden who tried to face down the boys' parents by claiming that the whole band were using drugs, they broke with both Arden and Decca.

+In June 1967, Decca released the compilation album From The Beginning, combining the band's hits with a number of previously unreleased recordings.
+It included earlier versions of songs the band would re-record when they signed to the new label Immediate, including "My Way of Giving", which they had demoed for Chris Farlowe, and "(Tell Me) Have You Ever Seen Me?", which they had given to Apostolic Intervention.
+The album also featured their stage favourite "Baby Don't You Do It", featuring Jimmy Winston on lead vocals and guitar.